leanprover-community/lean4-metaprogramming-book/md/syntax.md

--- You can ignore Elab.TermElabM, what is important for us is that it allows -- us to use the ``(arith| (12 + 3) - 4)` notation to construct `Syntax` -- instead of only being able to match on it
+-- You can ignore Elab.TermElabM, what is important for us is that it allows -- us to use the ``(arith| (12 + 3) - 4)` notation to construct `Syntax` -- instead of only being able to match on it like this. def test : Elab.TermElabM Nat := do let stx ← `(arith| (12 + 3) - 4)
+  pure (denoteArith stx)

-#eval show Elab.TermElabM Nat from do -- 11
+#eval test -- 11
-  let stx ← `(arith| (12 + 3) - 4)
-  pure $ denoteArith stx
 ```

+Feel free to play around with this example and extend it in whatever way
+you want to, the next chapters will mostly be about functions that operate
+on `Syntax` in some way.